ccrean/HomTran_ruby/README.md

 Exactly what we expected!

-A note of caution: when you create a HomTran using the rel_to parameter, this class calculates the resulting offset relative to the "global" frame and returns the corresponding HomTran.
+A note of caution: when you create a HomTran using the rel_to parameter, this class calculates the resulting offset and orientation relative to the "global" frame and returns the corresponding HomTran.
 So, any subsequent changes to the rel_to frame will not affect the child frame, unless you update it manually using the setQuaternion or setTranslation methods with the rel_to parameter.

 ## Contributing